What Really Happens If I Fail My Ignition Interlock Breath Test?

 - the initial test, performed when you start the car, and

-- the rolling re-test, which is done a few minutes after you begin driving and periodically thereafter
+- the random re-test, which is done a few minutes after you begin driving and periodically thereafter

 If you failed your initial test because of something you ate, just wash out your mouth and re-test.
 If you were drinking the night before, you need to wait until all the alcohol has dissipated from your system.
 It’s hard to calculate how long this takes, which is why it is recommended that you not drink any alcohol while an interlock is installed on your vehicle.
 Of course, if you were drinking prior to your initial test, you should not drive.
 Wait until you are fully sober.

-Note: failing a rolling re-test puts your ignition interlock into Early Service Recall mode.
+Note: failing a random re-test puts your ignition interlock into Early Service Recall mode.
 You must take your vehicle to your service center to have it reset and have data downloaded.

 If you fail your ignition interlock breath test it is not the end of the world.
 Just remember to keep calm and follow the above procedures, and you’ll be back on the road in no time.